Acktarius/conceal-assistant/README.md

 ```
 dependancies required as indicated in package.json

-to install, just run :
+to install, just run (you might need sudo, depending where your folder is located):
 ```
 npm install
 ```